steven-steven/Blog/pages/blog/multi-ai-agent-systems.html.md

 ![Completion certificate](multi-ai-agent-systems/certificate.png "=400x400")

 In the next couple of days, I hacked together the following crew with 3 agents.
-A content_strategist that writes an outline, blog_writer, and an editor that proofreads the work.
+A Content Strategist that writes an outline, Blog Writer, and an Editor that proofreads the work.

 ```python
 content_strategist = Agent(